"Compound interest is the eighth wonder of the world.

-Socially responsible investing (SRI) is an approach to investing that reduces exposure to companies that are deemed to have a negative social impact and have a positive environmental, social and governance characteristics.
+Socially responsible investing (SRI) and ESG Investing are an approach to investing that reduces exposure to companies that are deemed to have a negative social impact and have a positive environmental, social and governance characteristics.

 My tax sensitive portfolios designed for people whose key objective is to manage tax-liability.
 These strategies offer a strategically tax-efficient management approach in a broadly diversified portfolio.